UpEquity raises $25 million in equity and debt for its cash-pay mortgage lending service – TechCrunch

 That’s why a company like UpEquity can raise $7.5 million in venture and $17.5 million in venture debt to start making loans.

-The company’s A round was led by Next Coast Ventures and UpEquity said it would use the money to fund product development that can slash the time-to-close for the real estate agents that act as the company’s sales channel to ten days.
+The company’s A round was led by Next Coast Ventures and UpEquity said it would use the money to fund product development that can slash to 10 days the time-to-close for the real estate agents that act as the company’s sales channel.

-“Our goal is to finally align the mortgage industry with consumer interests,” said UpEquity Co-Founder and CEO Tim Herman.
+“Our goal is to finally align the mortgage industry with consumer interests,” said Herman.
 “This funding is validation that consumers, real estate agents and venture investors understand the power of removing friction from the homebuying process, not only for personal advancement, but to attain the American Dream.”

 So far the company has expanded its operations from Texas into Colorado, Florida and California, where it has originated $100 million in mortgages in 2020.